-B. Other Impediments
+B. Other External Impediments

-4. OSTP and the agencies should identify legal barriers that impede public access to the scientific information underlying agency analyses or otherwise block the agencies' development of scientifically robust decision-making processes.
+- 5. Agencies are encouraged to ensure peer review of their scientific analyses, 17 yet the agencies currently encounter impediments to assembling external peer reviewers under Federal Advisory Committee Act.
+Caps that limit the number of discretionary FACA committees and other impediments to the use of FACA should be eliminated to enable agencies to use science advisory boards when they believe they are warranted.
+18 - 6.4.
+There are statutory and regulatory constraints (such as OMB's review which is protected as deliberative process) that limit the ability of the agencies to ensure that their decisions are scientifically robust and transparent in keeping with the President's Directive.
+OSTP and the agencies should identify these legal barriers that impede public access to the scientific information underlying agency analyses or otherwise block the agencies' development of scientifically robust decision-making processes.
 Once information has been collected on the nature and extent of these external barriers, OSTP should convene workshops and otherwise develop mechanisms for eliminating or at least minimizing these impediments.
-A critical complement to OSTP's request for agency integrity policies is OSTP's leadership in identifying and redressing significant external (statutory and government-wide) impediments to the agencies' ability to use science transparently and rigorously in their regulatory products.
+A critical complement to OSTP's request for agency integrity policies is OSTP's leadership in identifying and redressing significant external (statutory